ShokoAnime/ShokoSite/content/en/_index.md

 [ContentBlock]

-Please note, Shoko does not provide any way to download files, stream files from streaming sites or access files that are not part of your perosnal collection.
+Please note, Shoko does not provide any way to download files, stream files from streaming sites or access files that are not part of your personal collection.

 [ContentBlock]